kyranb/Footprints/README.md

 - `TrackingFilter`: Used to determine whether or not a request should be logged
 - `TrackingLogger`: Doest the actual logging of requests to an Eloquent `Visit` model
 - `Footprinter`: Does the "linking" of requests using cookies or if configured falls back to using ip and the `User-agent` header
 - `TrackRegistrationAttributes`: Is used on the Eloquent model that we wish to track registration of (usually the `User` model)

-For a more technical explenation of the flow, please consult the section [Tracking process in details](#Tracking process in details) below.
+For a more technical explanation of the flow, please consult the section [Tracking process in details](#Tracking process in details) below.

 #### What data is tracked for each visit?
 The default configuration tracks the most relevant information